7.2 Treatment Choice and Plan Effectiveness

 Key Takeaways

-- Plan effectiveness is judged against the wound etiology, treatment goal, and measurable trend.
+- Plan effectiveness is judged against wound etiology, the stated treatment goal, and a measurable trend over time.

-- A treatment can fail because the diagnosis, moisture balance, pressure relief, perfusion support, infection control, or patient use is mismatched.
+- A plan can fail because the diagnosis, moisture balance, pressure relief, perfusion, infection control, or patient use is mismatched, not because the dressing is weak.

-- The exam favors adjusting the cause of nonprogress before changing dressings in isolation.
+- The exam favors correcting the cause of nonprogress before changing dressings in isolation.

-- Escalation is appropriate when findings suggest deterioration, contraindications, or needs beyond the current plan.
+- Escalation is appropriate when findings suggest deterioration, contraindications, or needs beyond the current plan or the certificant's scope.

 Judging Whether the Treatment Plan Is Working

-Treatment reevaluation asks a direct question: is the current plan producing the expected progress for this wound, in this patient, with this level of tolerance and adherence.
-On the WCC exam, the answer depends on the original problem.
+Treatment reevaluation answers one direct question: is the current plan producing the expected progress for this wound, in this patient, at this level of tolerance and adherence?
+On the WCC exam the answer depends on the original problem.
 A pressure injury plan must address pressure and shear.
-A venous ulcer plan must address edema when compression is appropriate.
-A diabetic foot plan must address offloading and referral needs.
+A venous ulcer plan must address edema, usually with compression when arterial perfusion is adequate.
+A diabetic foot ulcer (DFU) plan must address offloading and timely referral.

-Start with the treatment goal.
-Some wounds are expected to close.
-Some palliative wounds are managed for comfort, odor, drainage, or infection risk.
-Some wounds first need stabilization before measurable closure is realistic.
+Wound goals differ.
+Some wounds are expected to close; some palliative wounds are managed for comfort, odor, drainage, or infection risk; some need stabilization before measurable closure is realistic.
 A plan is effective when the observed trend matches the goal and there is no unacceptable harm.
+A practical benchmark from wound literature: a wound that fails to reduce surface area by roughly 40 to 50 percent over 4 weeks is unlikely to be on a normal trajectory and warrants reassessment of cause and barriers.

 | Question to ask | What it tests | Example answer direction |